Youth justice team privacy notice

 We share and request the minimum amount of personal data and personal information to and from the following organisations:

-- Other Council teams (delete/add as applicable for LBHF/RBKC/WCC) including Family Services, Multi-Agency Safeguarding Hub (MASH), Supporting Families programme, Anti-Social Behaviour/Community Safety teams, Integrated Gangs Unit, Housing, Education and Special Educational Needs teams, Legal Services.
-This is so that the teams can provide information to assist in YOT assessments of what young people and their families need as well as enabling the teams to carry out specific duties regarding youth offending and wider statutory roles in relation to supporting residents.
+- Other council teams (delete/add as applicable for LBHF/RBKC/WCC) including Family Services, Multi-Agency Safeguarding Hub (MASH), Supporting Families programme, Anti-Social Behaviour/Community Safety teams, Integrated Gangs Unit, Housing, Education and Special Educational Needs teams, Legal Services.
+This is so that the teams can provide information to assist in YJS assessments of what young people and their families need as well as enabling the teams to carry out specific duties regarding youth offending and wider statutory roles in relation to supporting residents.

-- Other Youth Offending Services
+- Other Youth Justice Services

-- YOT volunteers
+- YJS volunteers

 - Borough Police and the Metropolitan Police Service